Table-top interferometry on extreme time and wavelength scales: Outlook

-Thus we can conclude that the performance of our interferometric autocorrelator at the heart of the FT spectrometer opens up a new window of opportunities for soft X-ray pulse metrology, high-resolution spectroscopy and dynamic studies in matter, materials and in the life sciences.
+Thus we can conclude that the performance of our interferometric autocorrelator at the heart of the FT spectrometer opens up a new window of opportunities for soft X-ray pulse metrology, dynamic studies and nonlinear coherent spectroscopy in matter, materials and in the life sciences.
+The development of table-top setups based on coherent femtosecond and attosecond sources is fundamental in this challenging field, as the access to free-electron lasers or other large-scale facilities is limited for obvious reasons.
+This is especially true considering the recent progress offered by high-harmonic generation sources pushing spectroscopic studies in time and frequency domain to the ultimate limit given by the uncertainty principle connecting temporal and energy resolution.
 Of particular interest is the so-called water window, which refers to the spectral range between the K-absorption edge of oxygen at a wavelength of $\mathrm{2.34\,nm}$ and the K-absorption edge of carbon at $\mathrm{4.4\,nm}$ corresponding to photon energies of 530 and 280 eV, respectively.
 Water is transparent to these soft x-rays, while carbon, nitrogen and other elements found in biomolecules are absorbing, which may allow to unravel biological functions with element-specificity in natural environment.\\

-\section{Funding}
+\section{Funding.}

-This work was supported by the Fraunhofer Cluster of Excellence Advanced Photon Sources (CAPS), by the Innovation Pool of the Research Field Matter of the Helmholtz Association of German Research Centers in project (ECRAPS), by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Cluster of Excellence ‘Advanced Imaging of Matter’ (EXC 2056 - project ID 390715994), the collaborative research center ‘Light-induced Dynamics and Control of Correlated Quantum Systems’ (SFB-925 – project 170620586), the projects KI 482/20-1 and LA 1431/5-1 and by the Federal Ministry of Education and Research (BMBF) in project APPA R\&D: Licht- Materie Wechselwirkung mit hochgeladenen Ionen (13N12082).\\
+This work was supported by the Fraunhofer Cluster of Excellence Advanced Photon Sources (CAPS), by the Innovation Pool of the Research Field Matter of the Helmholtz Association of German Research Centers in project (ECRAPS), by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Cluster of Excellence ‘Advanced Imaging of Matter’ (EXC 2056 - project ID 390715994), the collaborative research center ‘Light-induced Dynamics and Control of Correlated Quantum Systems’ (SFB-925 – project 170620586), the projects KI 482/20-1 and LA 1431/5-1 and by the Federal Ministry of Education and Research (BMBF) in project APPA R\&D: Licht-Materie Wechselwirkung mit hochgeladenen Ionen (13N12082).\\